 Senator Flanagan Announces Passage Of Legislation To Make Synthetic Marijuana And Bath Salts Illegal

 Synthetic marijuana or “fake pot” are herbs sprayed with chemicals called “synthetic cannabinoids.”
-These products, which are sold under such names as Spice, K2, Cloud 9 and Black 9, have dangerous side effects, including rapid heart rate, tremors, loss of consciousness and hallucinations.
-“Bath salts,” or “substituted cathinones,” are chemically related to methamphetamines or ecstasy and cause harmful physical and psychological reactions.
+These products -- including Spice, K2, Cloud 9 and Black 9 -- have dangerous side effects, including rapid heart rate, tremors, loss of consciousness and hallucinations.
+“Bath salts”, or “substituted cathinones,” are chemically related to methamphetamines and ecstasy that also cause harmful physical and psychological reactions.

-A law banning the sale of “bath salts” was enacted in 2011, and the New York State Department of Health has banned the sale and distribution of synthetic marijuana through an Order for Summary Action.
-However, possession of these substances - which may be purchased outside the state or via the Internet -continues to be legal.
+While Governor Andrew Cuomo signed a law to ban the sale of “bath salts” last year, and just last month the New York State Department of Health banned the sale and distribution of synthetic marijuana through an Order for Summary Action, possession of these substances -- which may be purchased outside the state or via the Internet -- continues to be legal.

-To address this issue, the legislation introduced by Senator Flanagan goes a step further than the current law and criminalizes the possession of these products.
-Under the provisions of the bill, penalties for the sale and possession of synthetic marijuana and “bath salts” would be similar to those of marijuana and methamphetamines, respectively.
-For instance, sale of these substances to a minor, or on or near school grounds, would constitute a class B felony punishable by up to 25 years imprisonment.
+To address this issue, the legislation introduced by Senator Flanagan goes a step further and criminalizes the possession of these products.
+Under the provisions of this bill, penalties for the sale and possession of synthetic marijuana and bath salts would be similar to those of marijuana and methamphetamines, respectively.
+Therefore, sale of these substances to a minor, or on or near school grounds, would constitute a class B felony punishable by up to 25 years imprisonment.

-In addition to outlawing the sale and possession of synthetic marijuana and “bath salts”, this legislation would establish a Statewide Synthetic Cannabinoid and Substituted Cathinone Surrender Program.
-For 90 days following the effective date of the law, the program would allow individuals to voluntarily turn over any products containing synthetic cannabinoids and substituted cathinones at designated locations throughout the State.
+In addition to outlawing the sale and possession of synthetic marijuana and bath salts, this legislation would establish a Statewide Synthetic Cannabinoid and Substituted Cathinone Surrender Program.
+For 90 days following the effective date of the law, the program would allow individuals to voluntarily turn over any products containing synthetic cannabinoids and substituted cathinones at locations throughout the State.

-The bill has been sent to the Assembly, where it is sponsored by Assemblyman Michael Cusick (63rd Assembly District), for further action.
+The legislation is sponsored in the Assembly by Assemblyman Michael Cusick (63rd Assembly District).